Upcoming Drives

 What do you do with the collected religious material?

-What happens to our religious material when you send it to the recycling center?
+What happens to our religious material when you send it to the segregation center?

-First, we segregate the religious material, separating items like PoP (Plaster of Paris), wood, glass, metal, and paper.
+First, we segregate the religious material, separating items like wood, glass, metal, and paper.
 Each type of material is then sent to specialized recycling centers.
 These centers recycle the materials to create new items.
-For instance, PoP statues are processed to produce PoP powder, which is subsequently used for various purposes.

 Why are you charging us?